Descanonge/tomate/doc/source/tutorial.rst

 and that it is arranged in the same way for all files.
 The 'shared' flag means the dimension is splitted accross multiple files.
 The order of the coordinates does not matter here.
+Eventually, we can add a subfolder in which the files are found, if not precised, the root directory from the constructor will be used.

 We must now tell where are the files, more precisely how is constructed their filename.
 By filename, we mean the whole string starting after the